PROJECT-Resistance/Resistance-Bot/README.md

 ```sh
 node .
 2>&1 | tee -a log.txt
 ```
-_For more details and a list of all commands, please refer to the [Documentation](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) (yet to be created)._
+_For more details and a list of all commands, please refer to the [wiki](https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) (not added yet)._

 <!-- ROADMAP -->
 ## Roadmap
 Version 2.0.0 of Resi is currently in development.
-If you want to propose a feature or help out, feel free to open an [issue](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/issues).
+If you want to propose a feature or help out, feel free to open an [issue](https://github.com/PROJECT-Resistance/Resistance-Bot/issues).

-In addition to version 2.0.0, I will also add the [wiki](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) soon.
+In addition to version 2.0.0, I will also add the [wiki](https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) soon.
 It will include tutorials and a list of all commands.
 <!--
-See the [open issues](https://github.com/https://github.com/PROJECT-Resistance/Resistance-Bot/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/PROJECT-Resistance/Resistance-Bot/issues) for a list of proposed features (and known issues).
 -->